- Smoking Policy

 The Pioneer ID office is located on the lower level of the Driscoll University Center.
 In order to obtain your ID card, you must be registered, be within 30 days of the start of your enrolled semester, and provide a picture ID such as a driver’s license or passport.
 Students are advised to call 303.871.4545 before traveling to that office or visit www.du.edu/pioneercard for an informational video and FAQs.

 All lockers must be cleaned out at the end of the Spring Semester.
 If you would like to keep your locker until the end of Summer Semester, you must inform the Student Affairs Office.
 During the Summer, any items left in lockers will be discarded.
-The Student Affairs Office and the Sturm College of Law will not be able to store or ship anything left in a locker.

 The Office of Student Affairs is allowed access to any locker after giving notification to the student whose locker they will be entering.